Eurytherm: Thermal coping mechanisms

 Key to maintaining homeostasis, individual thermoregulation is the ability to maintain internal body temperature in humans, the most recognizable eurytherm.
 In humans, deep-body temperature is regulated by cutaneous blood flow, which maintains this temperature despite changes in the external environment.
 Homo Sapiens' ability to survive in different ambient temperatures is a key factor in the species success, and one cited reason for why Homo sapiens eventually outcompeted Neanderthals (Homo neanderthalensis).
 Humans have two major forms of thermogenesis.
 The first is shivering, in which a warm-blooded creature produces involuntary contraction of skeletal muscle in order to produce heat.
-In addition, shivering also signals the body to produce irisin, a hormone that has been shown to convert white fat to brown fat, which is used in non-shivering thermogenesis, the second type of human thermogensis.
+In addition, shivering also signals the body to produce irisin, a hormone that has been shown to convert white fat to brown fat, which is used in non-shivering thermogenesis, the second type of human thermogenesis.
 Non-shivering thermogenesis occurs in the brown fat, which contains the uncoupling protein thermogenin.
 This protein decreases the proton gradient generated in oxidative phosphorylation during the synthesis of ATP, uncoupling the electron transport in the mitochondrion from the production of chemical energy (ATP).
 This creation of a gradient across the mitochondrial membrane causes energy to be lost as heat.
 On the other hand, humans have only one method of cooling themselves, biologically speaking: sweat evaporation.
 Cutaneous eccrine sweat glands produce sweat, which is made up of mostly water with a small amount of ions.
 Evaporation of this sweat helps to cool the blood beneath the skin, resulting in a cooling of deep-body temperature.

 While some organisms are eurythermic due to their ability to regulate internal body temperature, like humans, others have wildly different methods of extreme temperature tolerance.
 Tardigrades are able to enter an anhydrobiotic state, often called a tun, in order to both prevent desiccation and endure extreme temperatures.
 In this state, tardigrades decrease their bodily water to about 1–3% wt./wt.
 Although this state allows certain tardigrades to endure temperatures at the extremes of –273° and 150 °C at the extremes, tardigrades in their hydrated state are able to withstand temperatures as low as –196 °C. This displayed extremotolerance has led scientists to speculate that tardigrades could theoretically survive on Mars, where temperatures regularly fluctuate between –123° and 25 °C, as well as even possibly the near absolute zero of interplanetary space.
 The tardigrade's ability to withstand extremely cold temperatures as a tun is a form of cryptobiosis called cryobiosis.
 Although the high temperature endurance of tardigrades has been significantly less studied, their cryobiotic response to low temperatures has been well-documented.
 Tardigrades are able to withstand such cold temperatures not by avoiding freezing using antifreeze proteins as a freeze avoidance organism would, but rather by tolerating ice formation in the extracellular body water, activated by ice nucleating proteins.